 I want to thank the good people who attend Stratford plays.
 Without your support, all our hard work would be for naught.
 We'd end up telling our stories to empty seats, and where would be the fun in that?

 So, thank you.
 Thank you for coming to play with us.
 Thank you for your laughter, your occasional tears, your applause.
 Thank you for all the nice things you say to the cast in the reception line.

 We hope you'll come back to see us soon.
 And bring a guest – we always like making a new friend.

 I am grateful as ever to our wonderful patrons, Doug and Pat Austin.
-Merci beaucoup to our devoted troupe and volunteers, and to our piano virtuoso, Ed Hansen.
+Merci beaucoup to our devoted troupe and volunteers.

 Make Stratford Players